How (and Why) to Use an Off-Camera Softbox Flash or Strobe in Photography [2024 Guide]

 An external battery bank that attaches to your camera brand’s flash enables your flash to pull more power from the bank than just the AA batteries inside of them.
 This enabled for my Canon 580 EXII to recharge a full-power flash in one second or less, versus four or six seconds with just AA batteries on their own.
 Four to six seconds is a LONG time to wait when working with a client or a model.
 Try out one of these battery packs

-This second setup below is what I use today when I upgraded in January 2022 as my lifestyle and fashion shoots along with my clientele became more serious.
+This second setup below is what I use today in 2024 (upgraded in January 2022) as my lifestyle and fashion shoots along with my clientele became more serious.
 I couldn’t afford for my flashes to get finicky in shoots.
 Frankly, this would happen a percentage of the time with speedlight setups and I’d panic trying to troubleshoot in front of clients.

 That said, my whole upgraded setup below is still cheaper than the average professional lens.
 For the more experienced flash photographers reading this article, there are certainly much, much more advanced units you can purchase.
 I’ve chosen these items because I always shoot on location – especially in outdoor settings and on the street.
 I’ve found this to be the most portable, the best value, and they all work in harmony.